psybers/actual-helpers/README.md

 modified.
 This function lists transactions whose note contains certain strings that are targeted when using `zeroSmall` and `dropPayments`.
 You may need to update this to add additional notes to look for.

+You can optionally change the payee used for the transactions by setting `INVESTMENT_PAYEE_NAME` in the `.env` file.

+You can optionally change the category used for the transactions by setting `INVESTMENT_CATEGORY_NAME` in the `.env` file.

 To run: